OmniBrowser GuideBook

 To download a dataset, click on the Download button on the right of each dataset.

-Each dataset has five-time download permission for each user.
-Downloads Remained shows how many times are left for each dataset.
+Every dataset has five times download permission for each user.
+Downloads remained shows how many times are left for each dataset.

-In the List view of Search Study, a dataset with download permission will also show a download button on the right.
+In the List view of Search Study, a dataset with download permission will also show a download icon on the right.
 Please contact us to apply for download permission if you are interested.